 Belgian avant-garde metal act Briqueville have a lot going on in their heads, behind the gold masks and black robes, and some of it will give you the fear.
 Among the post-metal passages, droney electronics and psychedelia elsewhere the epic 14-minute ‘Akte X’ builds from a proggy, nervy interlude into a sludgy volcano in the final act.

 MAYA VERLAAK & ANDY INGAMELLS — Tape Piece

-Not sure how many times I’ll listen to this, and you’re fucked if you stick it on at a party, but I can get behind this absurdist performance art piece.
-The ‘album’ is 12 separate recordings of verlaak and Ingamells wrapping rolls of tape around each other then frantically trying to break free — with their panting breath and rubber sole squeaks the only respite from the harsh tape sound.
+Not sure how many times I’ll listen to this, and you’re fucked if you stick it on at a party, but I can get behind this brazen Dadaist performance art piece.
+The ‘album’ is 12 separate recordings of Verlaak and Ingamells wrapping rolls of tape around each other, then frantically trying to break free — with their panting breath and squeaking rubber soles the only respite from the harsh tape sound.